 The Troutman Sanders tobacco team will attend the Tobacco Plus Expo trade show on February 11-13.
 The trade show features a number of education sessions addressing regulatory topics and other areas of interest to the tobacco industry.
 Bryan Haynes will participate in a February 12 panel discussion entitled “How Innovation is Changing the Vape Category.”
 We look forward to seeing our clients and friends at the show.

 As the partial shutdown of the U.S. government reaches a month (the longest in U.S. history), and thousands of federal workers furloughed or working without pay, regulated industry and stakeholders are asking: How long will the shutdown continue?
 And, what is the impact of the shutdown on federal agencies and regulatory matters?
 In addressing the first question, there does not appear to be an immediate end in sight as President Trump’s standoff with Congress over a border wall continues.
 Continue Reading The Federal Government Shutdown’s Impact on Tobacco Regulators

-Last month, the U.S. District Court for the District of Massachusetts found that FDA “unlawfully withheld” and “unreasonably delayed” the promulgation of a rule mandating color graphic warnings for cigarettes, as set forth in the 2009 Tobacco Control Act.
+As we previously reported here, on September 5, 2018, the U.S. District Court for the District of Massachusetts found that FDA “unlawfully withheld” and “unreasonably delayed” the promulgation of a rule mandating color graphic warnings for cigarettes, as set forth in the 2009 Tobacco Control Act.
 The Court ordered FDA to provide an accelerated timeline for the completion of its rulemaking.
-On October 5, 2018, FDA provided the Court an accelerated schedule that would result in the submission of the final rule for publication in the Federal Register by May 2021 (i.e., six months sooner than FDA’s initial estimated timeline of November 2021).
-Continue Reading Public Health Groups Urge Court to Reject FDA’s Proposed Schedule for Graphic Health Warnings
+On October 5, 2018, FDA provided the Court an accelerated schedule that would result in the submission of the final rule for publication in the Federal Register by May 2021 (six months sooner than FDA’s initial, estimated timeline of November 2021).
+Continue Reading Public Health Groups File Renewed Request for Urgent Action, Again Urging Court to Mandate an Expedited Schedule for Graphic Health Warnings Rule